TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-requirements-gathering.md

 ---
-title: 'PowerApps Portals Project Ramp-Up: Requirements Gathering'
+title: 'PowerApps Portals Project Ramp-Up: Requirements Gathering (Scope)'
 date: 2019-11-24T18:00:43.148Z
 description: >-
   This post will give insights on requirements, which are specific to Power Apps